eviatar-ben/4Distillation/README.md

 This repository presents **4Distillation**, a novel method for distilling knowledge from 4D reconstruction models into a 2D diffusion model.
 Our approach enables **joint control over time and viewpoint** in text-to-image generation.

+**Status**: 🚧 This project is a work in progress — expect breaking changes and incomplete features.

 ---

 ## Method